 Ms. Killiktee (interpretation): Thank you, Mr. Speaker.
-My questions today are for the Minister of Environment.
-Daniel-ngai. (interpretation ends) They concern the issue of contaminated sites in Nunavut.
+My questions today are for the Minister of Environment, Daniel-ngai, (interpretation ends) and they concern the issue of contaminated sites in Nunavut.

-I was very proud to have participated in our recent televised hearings with the Office of the Auditor General of Canada during which this important issue was discussed.
+Mr. Speaker, I was very proud to have participated in our recent televised hearings with the Office of the Auditor General of Canada during which this important issue was discussed.

-As the minister is aware, his department is responsible for administering the government's contaminated sites policy and its responsibility for coordinating the activities of the Contaminated Sites Liabilities Working Group.
+As the minister is aware, his department is responsible for administering the government's Contaminated Sites Policy and is responsible for coordinating the activities of the Contaminated Sites Liabilities Working Group.